rico345100/simple-memo-application/readme.md

 It's just my mistake, I thought that my next project in my company uses Sequelize, however it was TypeORM.

 So that's why I changed.

+Note that TypeORM uses TypeScript, so I replaced static type checker to TS.

+IDK, they are can't be co-exists.